xorinzor/Topdesk-Export/README.md

 3. edit the config.ini file and set the correct values
 4. Hit the button, sit back, and let the script do it's magic.

-> Note: if you have lots of tickets (8000+) you might run into request timeouts.
+> Note: if you have lots of tickets (8000+) you might run into request timeouts due to the default PHP configuration being limited to 30 seconds.
 Edit your php.ini to increase this limit (or make it unlimited)

 > Note: remember that the exporter has the same access as the account you've used to generate the app-password.
 If tickets or responses are hidden from this account, they will not (and cannot) be included in the export.